etais-ee/etais-web/using/self_service.md

 8. Each action performed by ETAIS on a VM is logged in Actions history tab.
 9. Expand virtual environment (shows list of libraries)

-## JupyterHub management service
+## JupyterHub management

-Before using JupyterHub, please setup [Python management service](#python-management-service) on a VM.
+Before using JupyterHub, please setup [Python management](#python-management) on a VM.

-Once provisioned, JupyterHub configuration file is located in ```/etc/jupyterhub/jupyterhub_config.py```.
+Once provisioned, JupyterHub configuration file is located at `/etc/jupyterhub/jupyterhub_config.py`.
 All changes manually applied to JupyterHub configuration files will not be reflected in JupyterHub details form.
 Moreover, each time you click "Apply configuration" button, the existing configuration file is completely replaced with the new one generated out of the currently saved state in ETAIS.
 However, the backup for old configuration file is created in the same folder.

-JupyterHub management service is not notified if you change, for example, admin rights through JupyterHub GUI - do it through self-service.
+JupyterHub management is not notified if you change, for example, admin rights through JupyterHub own UI - you need to do it through ETAIS self-service.

 ### Details screen - manual JupyterHub user entry